TCA166/CK3-history-extractor/README.md

 The tool has been rewritten using Rust.
 Currently I'm working on new features and bugfixes.
-Be sure to start this repository or watch it to get regular updates regarding the process.
+Be sure to star this repository or watch it to get regular updates regarding the process.
 If you want to contribute feel free to do so!
 Plenty of things to be done, just read [this](./CONTRIBUTING.md).